• The Crypto Fire

 For example, a smart contract might automatically send 1 Ether to a specific address every 24 hours.
 If the 24-hour condition is met, the contract is triggered and the transaction occurs.
 Smart contracts are immutable - once they're deployed on the blockchain, they can't be altered.
 This immutability is a crucial element of the security and trust that Ethereum provides.

 Smart contracts eliminate the need for intermediaries like lawyers or notaries, and they’re used in a variety of applications from decentralized finance (DeFi) to supply chain management.
 Ethereum was the first blockchain to enable the creation of these smart contracts, and that capability has led to a booming ecosystem of decentralized applications (dApps) and DeFi services.
+And thanks to Proof of Stake, this engine hums along with far lower energy overhead than before.

 Ethereum Virtual Machine (EVM)